 Unpaid back taxes can be a serious issue for many taxpayers who don’t have the means to pay them.
 The Internal Revenue Service (IRS) has recently turned over the collection of unpaid back taxes to a private collection agency.
-Taxpayers who lack the means to repay taxes may often negotiate a lesser settlement via an offer in compromise with the IRS either directly or through a tax attorney.
+Taxpayers who’re lacking the method to repay taxes might often negotiate a reduced settlement via an offer in compromise with the IRS either through or directly to a tax attorney.

 What is Back Tax? and How to Negotiate Back Taxes With IRS?